yonran/yonathan.org/posts/2020-11-proposition-19-parent-child-deadline.md

 Before Proposition 19, parents could transfer their house of unlimited value to their child without the assessment going up.
 And parents could also transfer a vacation house or commercial property or rental property to their children of a combined total of $1 million of assessed value (which could be much less than the market value) without reappraisal.
 (Propositions 58 and 193, [Const.
 Article XIII A Section 1](https://leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?lawCode=CONS&division=&title=&part=&chapter=&article=XIII%20A)(h), [RTC 63.1](https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=RTC&sectionNum=63.1.))

-After Proposition 19, for residential property, only the parent’s principal residence, called the “family home”, is excluded from reassessment to market value, and even on that house only the first $1 million (of assessed value) is excluded.
+After Proposition 19, for residential property, only the parent’s principal residence, called the “family home”, is excluded from reassessment to market value, and even on that house only the first $1 million (of assessed value discount) is excluded.
+If the fair market value is more than $1 million above the old assessed value, then only the first $1 million of the difference is preserved when the property is transferred to the child.
+In other words, assuming that the tax rate is about 1.2%, the maximum property tax discount from a tax on fair market value that a child can inherit will be about $1,000 per month.
 In addition, the child must move into the house and claim the homeowner’s exemption within one year of the transfer.
 Depending on how the legislature implements the constitutional amendment, if multiple siblings inherit the house, then each transferee may have to live in the house, or else their portion will be reassessed to market value.

 For commercial property, only “family farms” can be transferred to a child without reassessment to market value.